Podcast Equipment Guide 2026: Mics, Mixers & Video Gear

 • Ultimate Kit ($2,347)

-What Are Podcast Starter Kits and How Do They Differ From Bundles?
+How Do Starter Kits Differ From Equipment Bundles?

 Here’s a list of the best podcast equipment kits.

-Should I Use a Podcast Mixer or an Audio Interface?
+What’s the Difference Between a Podcast Mixer and Audio Interface?

 Let’s compare different mixers and interfaces.